jabuddie/AlexaSkill-Buddie-eats/README.md

 ## Description
 Alexa skill where you can ask about food for your canine buddie.

-Alexa will respond 'yum' if the food is edible, 'limit' if it is best to limit concumption of this food or 'stay away' if the food is not edible for dogs.
+Alexa will respond 'yum' if the food is edible, 'limit' if it is best to limit consumption of this food or 'stay away' if the food is not edible for dogs.

 ## Build
 TBD